MuhammedAkcin/MY-DEVOPS/hands-on/Ansible/ansible-05-using-roles-and-ansible-galaxy/README.md

 - Connect to the control node via SSH and run the following commands.

-- Run the commands below to install Python3 and Ansible.
+- Run the commands below to install Python3 and Ansible

 ```bash
 $ sudo yum install -y python3